 Return of the King is an amazing experience and one that is a fully satisfying conclusion, unlike say, I don’t know, maybe the last two Matrix films.
 The danger feels more abundant now that the end is near and the tension mounts.
 The payoffs are rewarding and the climax is fittingly climactic.
 However, the 20-minute resolution is a bit drawn out.
 It seems director Peter Jackson can give us three hours of fast-paced action but cant speed through a medley of hugs.
 You think its over…. and then theres more, then you think its over…. then there’s more.
 This is a small quibble for such an epic trilogy, and Return of the King proves that it’s really one large triumphant film, with a bit of a sag in the middle.
 What?
 Did you think I’d get through all this Lord of the Rings love-fest and not take one last jab at Two Towers?
 Though I still prefer Fellowship of the Ring out of the three, Return of the King cements the trilogys cinematic greatness in our time.
 Oh yeah, and the cinematography, special effects, production design, makeup, and score are magnificent too.

 Nate’s Grade: A

-Posted on December 18, 2003, in 2003 Movies and tagged action, andy serkis, book, cate blanchett, drama, elijah wood, fantasy, hugo weaving, ian mckellen, karl urban, liv tyler, lord of the rings, magic, miranda otto, monsters, orlando bloom, oscars, peter jackson, sequel, viggo mortensen.
+Posted on December 18, 2003, in 2003 Movies and tagged action, andy serkis, best picture, book, cate blanchett, drama, elijah wood, fantasy, hugo weaving, ian mckellen, karl urban, liv tyler, lord of the rings, magic, miranda otto, monsters, orlando bloom, oscars, peter jackson, sequel, viggo mortensen.
 Bookmark the permalink.
 Leave a comment.